 By JJ & Brittany from The Minivan Bucket List

-The area around the monument is home to This is the Place Heritage Park, which is a small village of shops and interactive exhibits that take you back in time to the pioneer era.
+The area around the monument is home to This is the Place Heritage Park, a small village of shops and interactive exhibits that take you back to the pioneer era.
 There’s a blacksmith, a saddle maker, pony rides for the kids, Native American dancers, and more.
 If you enjoy learning about the history of the places you’re visiting, then be sure to add This is the Place to your Utah Bucket List.

 Utah landmarks – Around Moab